AnyLog-co/documentation/data distribution and configuration.md

 ## Declaring Clusters and assigning Operators to Clusters

+This method declares clusters, assigns Operators to Clusters and provides redundancy and HA.
 A CLuster is a policy that determines the following:
 1. A set of tables that are supported by the Cluster Members.
 2. For each table, the portion of the data that will be provided to the Cluster Members for hosting.